 Need inspiration on how to use the dressing?
-Try it on roasted sweet potato bowls.

 Easy smoky tahini dressing, it’s great on buddha bowls, roasted vegetables, as a dip, or just a creamy dressing for your salad.

-- If the dressing thickens up once chilled in the fridge, whisk in a tablespoon of water at a time to thin out until you reach your desired consistency.
+- If the dressing thickens up once chilled in the fridge, whisk in a tablespoon of water at a time to thin it out until you reach your desired consistency.

-You can also add just a portion of the water needed in the recipe to the ingredients when you first whisk them together for ease, then add more to thin out.
+You can also add just a portion of the water needed in the recipe to the ingredients when you first whisk them together for ease, then add more to thin it out.

 - Category: dressing, sauce

 - Cuisine: American